Skip to Content

 While these regulations are extensive, workplace safety often depends on consistent enforcement and oversight.
 Unfortunately, some employers cut corners to save costs, exposing workers to unnecessary harm.

-If you’ve been injured due to an employer’s failure to meet their legal responsibilities, you may have grounds for pursuing a legal claim.
+If you have been injured due to an employer’s failure to meet their legal responsibilities, you may have grounds for pursuing a legal claim.
 Our legal team can help guide you through evaluating whether your injury resulted from the failure to uphold these responsibilities.

 Understanding Workers' Compensation in Washington State

 Most workers, including full-time, part-time, or seasonal employees, are covered under Washington’s workers' comp system.
-Independent contractors may have different coverage under federal laws.
+Independent contractors may have different coverage under other laws.

 Workers' compensation benefits include:

-• Wage Replacement: Temporary payments during recovery, typically about 60 to 75 percent of your regular income.
+• Wage replacement: Temporary payments during recovery, often a percentage of your regular income.

-• Vocational Training: Support to help you transition to a new job if you’re unable to return to your previous role.
+• Vocational training: Support to help you transition to a new job if you are unable to return to your previous role.

 Common Reasons for Workplace Injuries in Seattle